DreamworldSolutions/flex-layout/README.md

 # flex-layout
-The flex-layout component provides simple ways to use [CSS flexible box layout](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes), also known as flexbox.
-Note that this is an old element, that was written before all modern browsers had non-prefixed flex styles.
-As such, nowadays you don't really need to use this element anymore, and can use CSS flex styles directly in your code.
+The flex-layout component provides simple ways to use [CSS flexible box layout](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes), also known as flexbox. use CSS flex styles directly in your code.

-This component provides two different ways to use flexbox:

 The layout class stylesheet provides a simple set of class-based flexbox rules, that let you specify layout properties directly in markup.
 You must include this file